 “Our nation will be more secure the day when that prison is finally and responsibly closed.”

 In February 2021, the Biden administration launched a formal review of Guantánamo, in line with President Biden’s goal of closing the prison.
 Four months later, Secretary of State Antony Blinken announced he is looking into appointing an envoy to work full-time on shutting down the facility.

-However, the administration’s review of Guantánamo continues with no clear timeline for completion, and 40 people remain incarcerated there.
-Twenty-eight detainees have never been charged with a crime and nine are cleared for transfer—three having been cleared for more than a decade.
+However, the administration’s review of Guantánamo continues with no clear timeline for completion, and 39 men remain incarcerated there.
+Twenty-seven detainees have never been charged with a crime and 14 are cleared for transfer—three having been cleared for more than a decade.
 They remain trapped in a facility widely considered to be the world’s most notorious prison.

 The Cost of Guantanamo

 A Question of Morality